gitarmpit/libarmpit/examples/Bootloader_F4/combined/README.txt

-2. The start-up script will start from address 0x0 with a dummy vector table
+The start-up script will start from address 0x0, since it is the BOOT section in the ld script It contains a dummy vector table:

   .section  .isr_vector_boot,"a",%progbits
   .type  dummy_pfnVectors, %object
   .size  dummy_pfnVectors, .-dummy_pfnVectors